BalaGuravaiahParimi82/Low-Level-Design/SOLID.md

 - - single -> single

-- Simply, In Spring Boot purspective we have Controller, Business, Data Layer seperately which will seperately. which is a Layered architecture.
+- Simply, In Spring Boot purspective we have Controller, Business, Data Layer seperately which is a Layered architecture.